 1. A high-speed air stream draws in more surrounding air, this causes a greater turbulence that mixes air from inside and outside the cargo space and cold is lost as a byproduct.
 The result of this is a forced convection with a high rate of heat transfer into the cargo space.

 2. When a high-speed air stream hits the floor, this will split into two directions – towards the cargo space itself and outside the trailer.
 As a result warm (and humid) air is introduced into the cargo space – see figure 1.
 An effective air curtain should strike a balance and ensure that warm air is kept out of the cargo space.

-At high air speeds the drop in performance has been demonstrated experimentally, for example in recent tests with our air curtain performed by Brunel University in London.
-These test concluded that air velocity had an optimum rate, above which the operation of the air curtain became significantly less.
+At high air speeds the drop in performance has been demonstrated experimentally, for example in our Brightec tests and in tests performed by Brunel University in London.
+The air air speed has an optimum rate, above which the operation of the air curtain became significantly less.
 This optimum rate is deduced by, among other factors, the temperature difference between the cargo space and the ambient temperature.

 To read more about the tests surrounding air curtain efficiency please visit our Findings and Insights page.